-The focus of this month’s episode is the spiritual fruit of “Faithfulness.”
-Faithfulness is the seventh of the nine fruits of the Spirit—Love, Joy, Peace, Patience, Kindness, Goodness, and then Faithfulness.
+The focus of this month’s episode is the spiritual fruit of “Self-Control,” the last of the nine fruits of the Spirit.

 - Love, Joy, Peace (The fruit of a Spiritual Heart).

 - Patience, Kindness, Goodness (The fruit of Spiritual Relationships).

 - Faithfulness, Gentleness, Self-control (The fruit of a Godly Character).

 So today, let’s spend a few minutes thinking about #9, Self-Control.

 Of course, as I’ve said before, I pray that you will experience all the fruits of the Spirit in your life today—and know the power they provide to live in positive witness for Jesus in every relationship of your life!